-Fees vary dependent on experience, target market, client type and so on but most coaches charge in the range of £50 to £200 per session with a session generally taking anywhere between 60 and 90 minutes (either face-to-face or via telephone/Skype).
+Fees vary dependent on experience, target market, client type and so on but most coaches charge in the range of £30 to £300 per session (UK currency) with a session generally taking anywhere between 60 and 90 minutes (either face-to-face or via telephone/Skype).

 Life coaching is very much a word-of-mouth business.
-If you prove that you can deliver great results for your clients, you'll never lack for referrals and that is your lifeblood.
+If you prove that you can deliver great results for your clients, you'll never lack for referrals ... and that is a coach's lifeblood!

 When you first become a life coach and are just starting out, finding new clients can be a little more challenging.

-If you train with New Insights you'll be exposed to at least fifteen practice clients, each one of which is likely to refer other friends and colleagues to you, thereby building your pipeline of clients.
+If you train with New Insights you'll be exposed to a number of practice clients, each one of which is likely to refer other friends and colleagues to you, thereby helping to build your pipeline of clients.

 New Insights also offers another key advantage for life coaches who are just starting out.
 You receive substantial, proven support to plan your practice, promote your services and sustain a successful practice.